christopher-riccardi/virtaxupdater/README.md

 * Download ICTV VMR exemplar viruses [GenBank Flat Files](https://www.ncbi.nlm.nih.gov/Sitemap/samplerecord.html)
 * Extract meaningful information from records (DNA sequence, date, host and more)
 * Update an existing data set
-* Deflate/Inflate data for hosting ICTV VMR on your own GitHub
+* Deploy or host ICTV VMR data on your own GitHub

 All in one simple framework!
 Keep scrolling for more info.
 <br>